PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-09 11:12:30
+Last updated: 2024-04-09 11:13:03
-Random Quote: Because sometimes, even when you know how something's gonna end, that doesn't mean you can't enjoy the ride. - Ted Mosby
+Random Quote: Beware, Thor, for thy brother shall free himself from our father's wrath And then shall you know the vengeance of Loki! - Thor